polar-app/polar-app/docs/HTML_VIEWER.md

 - iframes also need event listeners recursively...

+# User Requirements

+High level requirements for all of our solutions:

+- Work with the main browser instance.
+This way if the user is using ad-block or us logged into a site using user/pass the HTML is preserved

+- link rel styles...
+- CSS @import
+- images via "data:" URLs

+# Dev Requirements

+- ideally don't require running within an extension so we can run it from Electron

+# Stages

+Can I break this down into stages so I can get an initial version working:

+## Stage 1

+- simple <link> handling.
+If they use @import, it breaks
+- compressed .zip handling would have to work

+## Stage 2

+- parse out @import and replace that content
+- I would have to figure out how to serialize the new CSS
+- It breaks the original CSS content (not the end of the world)

 # Rendering at small screen resolutions doesn't help too much.

     - The 750px screen resolution for the main viewer is actually still being